Enhance your membership

-To be awarded the status as a Fellow of the Society, you will:
+To be awarded the status as a Fellow of the society, you will:

-- either be an Associate Fellow or can satisfy the Board of Trustees that you possess the requirements for Associate Fellowship; and
+- Either be an Associate Fellow or can satisfy the Board of Trustees that you possess the requirements for Associate Fellowship; and

-- satisfy the Board of Trustees that you have the following additional qualifications:
+- Satisfy the Board of Trustees that you have the following additional qualifications:

-i) been engaged in work of a psychological nature (other than undergraduate training) for a total period of at least 10 years; and
+- Been engaged in work of a psychological nature (other than undergraduate training) for a total period of at least 10 years; and

-ii) possess an advanced knowledge of psychology in at least one of its fields; and
+- Possess an advanced knowledge of psychology in at least one of its fields; and

-iii) made an outstanding contribution to the advancement or dissemination of psychological knowledge or practice either by your own research, teaching, publications or public service, or by organising and developing the work of others.
+- Made an outstanding contribution to the advancement or dissemination of psychological knowledge or practice either by your own research, teaching, publications or public service, or by organising and developing the work of others.

 As a Fellow you can:

-- use the title FBPsS - this is the highest designation the society can bestow, showing your significant contribution and understanding of the discipline
+- Use the title FBPsS - this is the highest designation the society can bestow, showing your significant contribution and understanding of the discipline

-- become a Full member of one of our divisions and other professional groups of the society
+- Become a Full member of one of our divisions and other professional groups of the society

-- apply to become a Chartered Scientist (CSci)
+- Apply to become a Chartered Scientist (CSci)